-Cold air, frost and condensation.
+Cold air, frost, and condensation.
 Each of these elements creates a specific challenge for rugged mobile computing equipment.

 The insulation used to keep refrigerated and frozen storage areas cold also poses problems when it comes to wireless connectivity.
 Here's a brief overview of how these conditions impact mobile computer performance.

-Frost:
+Frost

-- Frost obscures LCD screens, so users can't see prompts or verify the data they enter.
-Productivity and accuracy both suffer - Bar code readers and image capture devices will not function if frost covers their optical ports.
-In these cases, workers must resort to manual data entry, which severely reduces productivity and increases error rates - Frost can also cause keys to stick if the device is improperly constructed or insufficiently sealed.
-Error rates grow exponentially cause internal components to corrode, short-circuit and fail, making the device unusable until it is repaired or replaced
+Frost obscures LCD screens, so users can't see prompts or verify the data they enter.

+Productivity and accuracy both suffer.

+Barcode readers and image capture devices will not function if frost covers their optical ports.
+In these cases, workers must resort to manual data entry, which severely reduces productivity and increases error rates.

-Condensation:
+Frost can also cause keys to stick if the device is improperly constructed or insufficiently sealed.
+Error rates grow exponentially.

+Condensation

-- Condensation causes the same problems as frost by making screens and scanners unusable - Condensation presents more of a problem because it can occur inside the screen or scan window, and thus can't easily be cleared away.
-It's a very serious problem because it can
+Condensation causes the same problems as frost by making screens and scanners unusable.

+Condensation presents more of a problem because it can occur inside the screen or scan window, and thus can't easily be cleared away.
+It's a very serious problem because it can cause internal components to corrode, short-circuit, and fail, making the device unusable until it is repaired or replaced.